-Welcome to a Colmar France Tour!
+Welcome to the Black Forest and Beyond Colmar France Tour!

-Attractions of Colmar France
+The Many Attractions of Colmar France

 Itinerary of our Colmar France Tour

-- Our meeting point is the main entrance of the Unterlinden Museum in the town Center.
-Here we start learning about the general history of Colmar
+- Our meeting point is the main entrance of the Unterlinden Museum in the town center.
+Here we start learning about the general history of Colmar.

-- We walk to the “House of Heads”, one of the architecturally most important buildings in Colmar
+- Walk to the House of Heads, architecturally one of the most important buildings in Colmar.

-- Passing the “Maison Pfister” we walk towards the Ancienne Douane, the Schwendi Fountain and pass the area of the tanners before arriving at the covert market.
-Here we look at the wonderful food displays of our merchants.
+- Passing the Maison Pfister, we walk towards the Ancienne Douane, the Schwendi Fountain and through the Quartier des Tanneurs before arriving at the covert market.
+Here we will explore the wonderful food displays of our merchants.

 - The tour concludes at Little Venice, the final stop of our walking Tour.